I think we can all agree that the font you choose can make or break a project.

 The confident strokes lend it a youthful force, and the chalk-like texture delivers that familiar vibe you want for social media.

 The easily legible letters make this brush script font suitable for banners and posters, but it has been used for logos too.
+With their look of handwritten letters, brush script fonts can help your online ads stand out of the crowd.

 11. Edwardian Script